What To Do About A Frozen Evaporator Coil

 No. Running the system with frozen AC coils forces the compressor to work without proper refrigerant flow.
 This can result in overheating and permanent compressor damage.
 You’ll obviously have reduced cooling performance too, which means you’re just wasting energy while potentially damaging your system along the way.

-Instead, turn off the cooling mode and switch the thermostat to fan only.
-This helps warm air circulate over the ice so you can get a natural thawing process.
+Instead, turn off the cooling mode and switch the thermostat to fan-only.
+This helps warm air circulate over the ice, allowing a natural thawing process.

 How Do You Fix an Evaporator Coil That Freezes?